 This stack is ready-to-use and gives application developers and architects a powerful way to store and process large amounts of data using a distributed processing framework to efficiently build big-data solutions and solve domain-specific problems.
 Having a streamlined system stack frees users from the complexity of integrating multiple components and software versions, and delivers a stable, performant platform upon which to quickly develop, test, and deploy solutions.

-Visit the Clear Linux* Stacks page to learn more and download the Data Analytics Reference Stack and the Deep Learning Reference Stack code, contribute feedback, and join the Clear Linux community – sign up to receive our developer mailing list or follow the #intel-verticals channel on IRC.
+Visit the Clear Linux* Stacks page to learn more and download the Data Analytics Reference Stack and the Deep Learning Reference Stack code, contribute feedback, and join the Clear Linux community – sign up to receive our developer mailing list.

 We want to hear how the community uses these stacks together for analytics and AI applications.
 Continue to send us your ideas for further enhancements.